 Among the dry desert landscapes, you can see springbok, giraffe, desert-adapted elephants, oryx, birds of all types, hyenas and jackals.
 There are also desert-adapted lions.
 Much further along, at Mowe Bay, there is a seal colony populated by 30,000 seals.

-Contributed by Mar @ Once In A Lifetime Journey
+Recommended by Mar @ Once In A Lifetime Journey

 Addo Elephant National Park, South Africa

-Addo Elephant National Park in South Africa is my favourite African safari destination for so many reasons – but really, the huge range of wildlife you can see is the main one.
+Addo Elephant National Park in South Africa is my favourite African safari holidays destination for so many reasons – but really, the huge range of wildlife you can see is the main one.
 Tucked away in the Addo region, around a seven-hour drive from Cape Town, Addo is one of the best places to go on safari in South Africa.

 The name is a bit misleading – Addo offers you the chance of seeing a lot of wildlife, not just elephants.
-First started to protect the local herd of elephants from aggressive hunting 1931 (at which time there were only 11 elephants remaining), the park has expanded over the years – today there are over 600 elephants and a large number of other species too.
+First started to protect the local herd of elephants from aggressive hunting in 1931 (at which time there were only 11 elephants remaining), the park has expanded over the years – today there are over 600 elephants and a large number of other species too.

 In fact, Addo is the only place in the world where you can see the big seven (that’s lions, rhinos, elephants, buffalo, leopards plus Great White Sharks and Southern Right Whales).